lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 2. Read the {{< regref "LC_STATE" >}} and {{< regref "LC_TRANSITION_CNT" >}} registers to determine which life cycle state the device currently is in, and how many transition attempts are still available.

 3. Claim exclusive access to the transition interface by writing 0x5A to the {{< regref "CLAIM_TRANSITION_IF" >}} register, and reading it back.
 If the value read back equals to 0x5A, the hardware mutex has successfully been claimed and SW can proceed to step 4.
 If the value read back equals to 0, the mutex has already been claimed by the other interface (either CSR or TAP), and SW should try claiming the mutex again.
+Note that all transition interface registers are protected by the hardware-governed {{< regref "TRANSITION_REGWEN" >}} register, which will only be set to 1 if the mutex has been claimed successfully.

 4. Write the desired target state to {{< regref "TRANSITION_TARGET" >}}.
 For conditional transitions, the corresponding token has to be written to {{< regref "TRANSITION_TOKEN_0" >}}.
 For all unconditional transitions, the token registers have to be set to zero.